 Cynthia Barginere, DNP, RN, FACHE, became acting chief transformation officer for the the Rush University System for Health on July 1, 2019.
 In this role, she is responsible for extending the System's reach and operationalizing its clinical service lines and centers across the Chicago region.

-Since assuming her current roles in June 2015, Barginere has promoted the ongoing development of high-quality, cost-effective, and integrated clinical programs at Rush University Hospital, while managing its profit and loss statements.
-She also has fostered a collaborative partnership among the academic, medical, and corporate arms of Rush to meet the needs of its patients, physicians, and staff.
+Prior to her current role, Barginere had been senior vice president and chief operating officer of Rush University Hospital since June 2015.
+In those roles, Barginere promoted the ongoing development of high-quality, cost-effective, and integrated clinical programs at Rush University Hospital, while managing its profit and loss statements.
+She also fostered a collaborative partnership among the academic, medical and corporate arms of Rush to meet the needs of its patients, physicians and staff.

 Rush University Hospital is a 664-bed academic inpatient facility that includes the Tower, the Atrium Building, Rush University Children’s Hospital and the Johnston R. Bowman Health Center for inpatient geriatric and rehabilitative medicine.

 Barginere joined Rush in 2011 as chief nursing officer and associate dean for nursing practice.
 In that capacity, she oversaw nursing leadership, development, and practice across Rush University Medical Center, assuming responsibility for approximately 2,000 nurses and an operating budget of $165 million.
 Barginere also supervised Rush’s women’s and children’s services, and she played a crucial role in moving clinical services into Rush’s new hospital, the Tower, in 2012.
 The enduring impact of her leadership can be seen in Rush’s fourth designation as a Magnet Hospital, the highest honor in nursing, which the Medical Center received in January of 2016.